-Then in the mid-1700’s, the island began to emerge as a resort for visitors from Philadelphia who traveled by horse-drawn wagons and stagecoaches, then by steamship and railroad.
+Then in the mid-1700’s, the island began to emerge as a resort for visitors from Philadelphia.
+Visitors first traveled here by horse-drawn wagons and stagecoaches.
+As transportation options evolved, they came by steamship and railroad.
 By the 1830’s, Cape Island began to attract the elite of New York, Baltimore, and Washington in addition to Philadelphia.
-Hotels, music pavilions, and grand boardwalk emerged.
+Hotels, music pavilions, and a grand boardwalk emerged.

-And then in 1878, a devastating fire destroyed 35 acres of the town and burned down many of the grand hotels and private cottages that had been built to accommodate wealthy travelers.
-After this fire, Cape May decided to rebuild itself in the architectural style of the day, Victorian.
+And then in 1878, a devastating fire destroyed 35 acres of downtown and burned down many of the grand hotels and private cottages that had been built to accommodate wealthy travelers.
+After this historic fire, Cape May decided to rebuild itself in the architectural style of the day, Victorian.

-Following WWI and WWII, the opening of the Garden State Parkway in 1954, gave Cape May a boost, ending the city’s former isolation as automobile travel increased dramatically.
+Following WWI and WWII, the opening of the Garden State Parkway in 1954 gave Cape May a tourism boost.
+It ended the city’s former isolation as automobile travel to the NJ shore increased dramatically.